Suyab: Archaeological site

 In the 19th century the ruins at Ak-Beshim were erroneously identified with Balasagun, the capital of the Kara-Khitans.
-Wilhelm Barthold, who visited the site in 1893–94, also lent his support to this identification.
-Although excavations started in 1938, it was not until the 1950s that it was determined that the site had been abandoned as early as the 11th century and therefore would not be identical with Balasagun, which had flourished until the 14th century.
+Vasily Bartold, who visited the site in 1893–1894, also lent his support to this identification.
+Although excavations started in 1938, it was not until the 1950s that it was determined that the site had been abandoned as early as the 11th century and therefore was not Balasagun, which had flourished until the 14th century.

 The archaeological site of Suyab covers some 30 hectares.
 As a testimony to Suyab's diverse and vibrant culture, the site encompasses remains of Chinese fortifications, Nestorian Christian churches, Zoroastrian ossuaries, and Turkic balbals.
 The site is particularly rich in finds of Buddha statues and stelae.
 Apart from several Buddhist temples, there were a Nestorian church and cemetery from the 7th century, and probably also a 10th-century monastery with frescoes and inscriptions in Sogdian and Uyghur scripts.